Luming-L/ProjectNew/Results/MotifFind/MotifFind.md

 This step will output a list of PRDM9 motif occurrences in ATAC-seq peaks for each of 410 biological samples.

-### refine recalled peaks by using `bedtools intersect`
-1. for each technical replicate (796), the minimum overlap between cancer type peaks and sample recalled peaks should be more than 60% of cancer type peaks. (set by `-f 0.6`) Then output these cancer type peaks.
-2. refined peaks in two replicates from the same sample will be merged. only report peaks obeserved in two replicates (set by `-c`)
-3. finally get a list of peaks for each of 410 biological samples

-**options**
-`-f`： Minimum overlap required as **a fraction of A**.

-`-c`: For each entry in A, report the number of hits in B while restricting to -f.

-`-wa`: Write the original entry in A for each overlap.

-`-u`: Write original A entry once if any overlaps found in B. In other words, just report the fact at least one overlap was found in B.

 ```bash